drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Vireo.rst

     +-------------------------+---------+-----------------+-----------------+---------+--------------+------------------+

-Merging Results with Other Software Restults
+Merging Results with Other Software Results
 --------------------------------------------
 We have provided a script that will help merge and summarize the results from multiple softwares together.
 See :ref:`Combine Results <Combine-docs>`.

 Citation
 --------
-If you used this workflow for analysis, please reference our paper (REFERENCE) as well as `Vireo <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1865-2>`__.
+If you used the Demuxafy platform for analysis, please reference our paper (REFERENCE) as well as `Vireo <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1865-2>`__.